bay73/puzzleduel/developers.md

 *  `{rows-2}` - used for double block and fuzili puzzle
 *  `{letters}` - list of available letters in the puzzle
 *  `{quantity=="pento12"?"pento12":("pento\" set=\""+quantity)}` - used for pentomino puzzles

+# Test automation

+For each puzzle type developer can add the next tests:
+*  **Controllers definition tests** - checks that definition made using controller_helper.js converted to correct controller information for different cells.
+   The test includes puzzle initialization and assertion that _chooserValues_, _clickSwitch_, _dragSwitch_ attributes for some puzzle elements contain correct values.
+See `tests/areapuzzle_test.js` for examples.
+*  **Mouse reaction tests** - checks that mouse events processed correctly.
+   The test includes puzzle initialization, emulation of few mouse actions and assertion that grid state changed correspondingly.
+See `tests/mouse_test.js` for examples.
+*  **Data collector tests** - checks that submission data collected from the grid correctly.
+   The test includes type puzzle initialization, emulation of few mouse actions and assertion for the result of _collectData_ method.
+See `tests/submissiondata_test.js` for examples.
+*  **Checkers tests** - checks that puzzle type checker processes different solvers mistakes correctly.
+   The test execution of corresponding checker for different submission data and assertion for the result.
+See `tests/checkers_test.js` for examples.